 Immerse in the Bedouin origins of Dubai when you visit its heart and soul at the Old Dubai district.
 Dubai Creek, the former center of trade and commerce in the emirate, retains its ageless charm with antique architecture and traditional sea transport, which is still alive.

 The Creek is where the history of this flourishing desert began.
 It is known for museums, art galleries, mosques, souks, restaurants, and heritage villages that add a cultural vibe.

 Dubai Creek (Al Khor) is more than 10 kilometers long.
-Connecting with the main sea, it winds inland and divides the Old Dubai district into two sections, Bur Dubai and Deira.
+Connecting with the main sea, it winds inland and divides the Old Dubai district into Bur Dubai and Deira.
 It ends at the Ras Al Khor Wildlife Sanctuary, a protected reserve for migratory birds.

 Another major attraction in Creek is the Dolphinarium.
 There, you will get immense opportunities to interact with the playful dolphins and click selfies with them.
 Many live shows of dolphins make it a favorite place for kids.

 As your Dhow cruises down the Creek, you can also see small motorized water taxis whizzing by.
-These are abras which have existed in the old days as the primary mode of transportation in Creek.
+These are Abras which have existed in the old days as the primary mode of transportation in Creek.
 You can cross one side of the Creek to another aboard these traditional boats for only 1 dirham.

 The whole image of Creek will be transformed once the Creek Tower is completed.
 Creek Tower will steal the crown of Burj Khalifa as the tallest building in the world.
 With this new structure, all eyes will be on Creek, and its Old Dubai image will no longer be suitable.
 Creek Harbor will also be extended, soon becoming a prominent spot for water activities.